Joseph Y. Yun: Chargé d'Affaires to South Korea

 On January 11, 2025, Yun was again called back to service by the Biden Administration to serve as acting Ambassador to South Korea.
 His arrival came in the midst of South Korea's martial law crisis, instigated by President Yoon Suk Yeol on December 3.
 Though Yoon's attempted coup failed, the situation in Seoul remained in flux, with no clear leader of the government and massive public protests.
 The State Department was deeply concerned to retain the strong bilateral alliance during what was predicted to be a "challenging" aftermath, especially given that the head of embassy was to become vacant on January 10 with the retirement of outgoing Ambassador Philip Goldberg.

-During Yun's tenure as chargé, Korea had two acting presidents from the conservative People Power Party (Choi Sang-mok and Han Duk-soo) prior to the election of opposition Democratic Party of Korea (DPK) candidate Lee Jae-Myung in June 2025.
+During Yun's tenure as chargé, Korea had two acting presidents from the conservative Peoples' Power Party (Choi Sang-mok and Han Duk-soo) prior to the election of opposition Democratic Party of Korea (DPK) candidate Lee Jae-Myung in June 2025.
 Yun served until October 24, 2025, when he returned to retirement.